-Our studies, projects and policy recommendations identify the risks and opportunities for our economy and our society.
-Here you find an overview of our topics.
+Our studies, projects and recommendations for action show perspectives for our economy and our society.
+Here you will find a thematic overview.

-A flourishing economy raises living standards, creates jobs and fills the public coffers with the funds necessary for such tasks as education, environmental protection and social security.
+A prospering economy raises the standard of living of the population, creates jobs and fills the state coffers, from which tasks such as education, environmental protection and social security are financed.

 The labor market situation of recent years shows: High employment and low unemployment are possible with the right policies and in a flourishing economy.